Foods that are yellow are completely listed in this article. Before we start, let’s examine what yellow foods offer.

 19. Longan

 These native Asia fruits come from the longan or Dimocarpus longan plant.
-They have a golden exterior and lychee-like white, sweet, juicy flesh on the inside.
+They have a golden exterior and lychee-like white, sweet, juicy flesh.

-Both vitamin C and antioxidants are abundant in this tropical fruit.
-In China and other Asian nations, where it is present, it is utilized in traditional cooking for bread, puddings, and even desserts!
+This tropical fruit is abundant in vitamin C and antioxidants.
+In China and other Asian nations, it is utilized in traditional cooking for bread, puddings, and even desserts!

 These fruits can be frozen whole on a hot day and consumed as popsicles for a wholesome, convenient, and plentiful treat.